MShazilKhan7/MShazilKhan7/README.md

 - 👋 Hi, I’m @Muhammad Shazil Khan
-- 👀 I’m interested in Software Development and Data Engineering.
+- 👀 I’m interested in Software Development, Machine Learning and everything in between.
 I Love Content Creation and teaching students.
 - 🖥️ currently contributing as a Growing Software Developer in startup.
 - 🌱 I’m continuously learning different sets of technologies to enhance my skills in multiple domains
 - 💞️ I’m looking to collaborate on different projects